Beautiful Shaman made Katukina Passionflower Rapé from Brazil (#9)

 What is Rapé?

 Rapé, pronounced ‘ha-pey’ is a tradition used by various indigenous tribes of South America, predominantly from the tribes people of Brazil and Peru.
 Rapé is a snuff which is blown into each nostril through a pipe known as a ‘Tepi’, which is either made from a hollow bone or bamboo.
-Each tribe has their own formula of plants, trees, seeds, most commonly combined with a pure form of tobacco from the Amazon.
-This goes together with an ash called tsunu, or others like Muricci, Yarumo, or Inga, which are prepared in a ritualistic way by specific members of the tribe.
+Each tribe has their own formula of plants, trees, seeds, most commonly combined with a pure form of sacred plants from the Amazon.
+This goes together with an ash called tsunu, or others like Murici, Yarumo, or Inga, which are prepared in a ritualistic way by specific members of the tribe.
 In some tribes, it is the women who gather the ingredients and make the Rapé.
 In other tribes rapé is made by the shaman.
 Typically rapé is made in small batches with specific intentions for the ceremony or person being treated.
 This is a very powerful aid, profoundly healing and cleansing on many levels.
 The use of Rapé aims to connect one to the spirits of nature while invoking that power to bring about physical and spiritual healing.

 Traditionally, it is administered through either the Tepi or Kuripe.
 The Kuripe is a for self-administration and the Tepi is used when blowing the snuff for another person.
 The V-shaped applicator or Kuripe, connects the nostril to the mouth.
 The Tepi is a long blow pipe that connects the nostril of the receiver with the mouth of the blower, who then blows the rapé into the nose of the receiver.